souravlayek/souravlayek/README.md

 ### Hi there, I'm Sourav - [website] 👋

 ## I'm a Developer and Teacher!
-- 🔭 I’m currently working on a [place to learn python app]!
+- 🔭 I’m currently working on a [Learning flutter]
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to projects that fits for me.
+- 👯 I’m looking for projects that fits for me.
-- 🥅 2020 Goals: Creating a place for developer to learn and kick start the career
+- 🥅 2020 Goals: Learning everything in my way.
 - ⚡ Fun fact: I love to take photos of nature

 ### Connect with me: